SirConnery/Forbidden_Star_Seans/README.md

 * Custom fonts for card text rendering
 * Responsive design for optimal viewing

-## Installation
+## Usage

-To set up the project locally it's either use xampp or go to gitlab link.
+* To set up the project locally it's either use xampp or different local server.
+* Use this link: <a>https://frytkownica.github.io/page/</a>

 ## Usage
 Start your local server to serve the project files.